 [The Mermaid, Howard Pyle; 1910.
 Courtesy of the Delaware Art Museum.]

-Childhood is a form of higher awareness, which is not to say that children are perfectible or angelic.
+Childhood is in some ways a form of higher awareness.
 “What a distressing contrast there is,” said Sigmund Freud, “between the radiant intelligence of a child and the feeble mentality of the average adult.”
 Children know things adults can no longer fully grasp.
 The adult world once protected that knowledge and melded it gradually with reason, information, practical ability and wisdom.
 Technological change and spiritual decline have abolished that protection.
-It is gone in a larger cultural sense and the individual parent is left to fight against the prevailing tide like someone clinging to a street sign in a tidal wave.
+It is gone in a larger cultural sense and the individual parent is left to fight against the prevailing tide.

 Fortunately, Howard Pyle is still alive.
-You are not alone.
-Just last weekend, I was at a library book sale when, as I was about to leave with various purchases, I turned to a table of children’s classics.
+Just last weekend, I was at a library book sale when, as I was about to leave, I turned to a table of children’s classics.
 There for $2 was the 1919 edition of Howard Pyle’s novel Men of Iron.
-It was one of those moments of synchronicity, given that I have been writing about Pyle, that have convinced me over the years that angels have specific intellectual interests and like to interfere with our reading.
+It was one of those moments of synchronicity, given that I have been writing about Pyle, that have convinced me over the years that angels have specific interests and like to interfere with our reading.
 Men of Iron is the fictional account of the young son of a lord during the reign of Henry IV who is unjustly accused of treason.
 The son, Myles Falworth, sets out to avenge his father and recover his family’s good name.
 Pyle’s illustration below, courtesy of the Delaware Art Museum (now staging a major retrospective of his work), depicts Henry IV on the first page of the book.